gburgett/blog/content/albania.md

 ## Encouragement

-I would love to have a phone call with you, or meet you in person to talk more about Albania.
+I would love to skype with you.
+My skype name is *gordon.burgett*.
 Your words of encouragement would mean a lot to me.
 You can also [follow my journey on Facebook](https://www.facebook.com/groups/1040599605969459/), or follow my blog at [http://www.gordonburgett.net](/#blog)

 ## Spreading the word